-- Most important of all is to stay alert to your surroundings, whether that involves icy roads or an unfamiliar parking lot.
+- Stay alert to your surroundings, whether that involves icy roads or an unfamiliar parking lot.

-- Try to stay calm, also, as this will help you to keep a clear mind when solving problems.
+- Try to stay calm.
+This will help you to keep a clear mind when solving problems.

 - Do not carry weapons or items that you intend to use as weapons.
 These may be taken and used against you.
 As stated in the weapons policy, do not bring weapons to CCV.
 Using a whistle or cell phone to call for help is a safer alternative.

-CCV’s Emergency Reference Guide, which was designed as a tool to assist faculty and staff in case of an emergency such as medical, fire, bomb threat, evacuation or property damage.
+CCV’s Emergency Reference Guide was designed as a tool to assist faculty and staff in case of an emergency such as a medical emergency, fire, bomb threat, evacuation, or property damage.